 PayPal requires that you use payment button and mark images that are hosted on secure PayPal servers.
 When the images are updated, the changes appear automatically in your application.

 Place the payment button on your checkout page and the PayPal mark on your payment options page.
-To obtain an HTML button and PayPal mark, see PayPal buttons, logos, and marks.
+To obtain a PayPal logo or mark, see PayPal Logos and Marks.

 NVP/SOAP API operations

 The NVP/SOAP API provides three API operations for Express Checkout.
 These API operations set up the transaction, obtain information about the buyer, and handle the payment and completes the transaction.

 ||Sets up the Express Checkout transaction.
 You can specify information to customize the look and feel of the PayPal site and the information it displays.
 You must include the following information: